 Malcolm Lang carried on the family tradition of long life, dying at the age of 90, 9 months and 1 day on Mar.
 15, 1972.
 (Social Security Death Index) Every Sunday for over 50 years he called on his sister.
 Margaret, who, in turn in the early 1970s, moved into the nursing home where he was living so that she could better look after him.
 With Rosamond dying the previous Aug.
 11, 1971, it was almost so though Margaret felt it was her duty as the elder child to take care of her siblings (as she had taken care of her mother), and once Malcolm died, she followed within just two months (May 30, 1972)(F. Dubois).

-“A smart company assembled at Copley Hall on Tuesday for a children”s play, a comedy translated from the Italian, in three acts, called ”The Servant of Two Masters.”…In the cast were…Malcolm Lang, the young son of Mr. B. J. Lang…The children did wonders in their respective roles.”
-(Herald, May 7, 1899, p.
-30, GenBank) Malcolm-probably when a Harvard student.
+“A smart company assembled at Copley Hall on Tuesday for a children’s play, a comedy translated from the Italian, in three acts, called ”The Servant of Two Masters.”…In the cast were…Malcolm Lang, the young son of Mr. B. J. Lang…The children did wonders in their respective roles.”
+(Herald (May 7, 1899): 30, GB) Malcolm-probably when a Harvard student.
 Collection of Amy DuBois.

 The 1900 Census lists Malcolm, aged 18, as a lodger in the home of Michael Perrcell, aged 48, at 51 Mt.
 Auburn Street, Cambridge.
-There were two other lodgers, and Mr. Perrcell was listed as a Dormitory Janitor.
+There were two other lodgers, and Mr. Perrcell was the Dormitory Janitor.

-On September 10, 1910 Malcolm married Ethel Ranney at King”s Chapel in a “Brilliant ceremony” for which Malcolm even played the Preludial music, and then “had to sprint to the front of the church in order to be in time to watch the Processional March.”
+On September 10, 1910, Malcolm married Ethel Ranney at King’s Chapel in a “Brilliant ceremony” for which Malcolm even played the Preludial music, and then “had to sprint to the front of the church in order to be in time to watch the Processional March.”
 (Amy DuBois Interview) “John Adams Loud played the music for the bridal procession.”This same story is also mentioned in the Herald story about the wedding.
-(Herald, September 11, 1910, p.
-21, Genbank) “The event of Boston society today was the wedding of Miss Ethel Ranney, daughter of Fletcher Ranney of Bay State Road, and Malcolm Burrage Lang, Harvard ”02, son of the late well-known musician, Benjamin Lang and Mrs. Lang of Brimmer Street, in King”s Chapel at noon.
+(Herald (September 11, 1910): 21, GB) “The event of Boston society today was the wedding of Miss Ethel Ranney, daughter of Fletcher Ranney of Bay State Road, and Malcolm Burrage Lang, Harvard ”02, son of the late well-known musician, Benjamin Lang and Mrs. Lang of Brimmer Street, in King’s Chapel at noon.
 The pastor of the church, Dr. Howard N. Brown performed the ceremony.

 Mr. Ranney presented his daughter with a residence at 162 Bay State Road, where the couple will reside.”
 (Newspaper clipping, Sept.
 10, 1910).
-An earlier notice had written: “Mr. Malcolm Lang bought last week for his future home the house [at] 162 Bay State Road, which is between Sherborn and Granby Streets, and near Archbishop O”Connell”s.
-Mr. Lang”s marraige to Miss Ranney is to take place in the early autumn.”
-(Herald, July 17, 1910, p.
-115, GenealogyBank) As the family grew, a move was made to 209 Bay State Road where most of the children were brought up.
+An earlier notice had written: “Mr. Malcolm Lang bought last week for his future home the house [at] 162 Bay State Road, which is between Sherborn and Granby Streets, and near Archbishop O’Connell’s.
+Mr. Lang’s marriage to Miss Ranney is to take place in the early autumn.”
+(Herald (July 17, 1910): 115, GB) As the family grew, a move was made to 209 Bay State Road where most of the children grew up.

 THE RANNEY FAMILY.

 “The attached is an exciting picture for me.
 It’s an early rendering of the room where we all visited my grandfather, Malcolm Lang.
 Or should I say, that’s where he ”held court.”
 My mother, Helen, visited Garka there during the late 50’s and 60’s and brought me along.
 I saw him there once in the 70’s to introduce my wife.
 All of the furniture is where I remember it.
 But I’m surprised to see that the bookcase is small.
-Garka often spoke of writers and books including Edgar Allen Poe, “Endurance” by Shackleton, and others.
+Garka often spoke of writers and books including Edgar Allen Poe, Endurance by Shackleton, and others.
 He kept a magazine photo in his collection of papers.
-It featured one of the well known turn-of-the-century gatherings of Edison, Eastman, Ford, etc. Till now, I’ve imagined that the room was full of bookcases.
+It featured one of the well-known turn-of-the-century gatherings of Edison, Eastman, Ford, etc. Till now, I’ve imagined that the room was full of bookcases.
 Garka collected quotes, recited lines and was a great storyteller.
-He loved superlatives, cardinal moments, and stories of U. S. Presidents…Once he stood in front of the mantle, and delivered the following lines with drama and long ”rests.”
+He loved superlatives, cardinal moments, and stories of U. S. Presidents.
+He was the kind of person who would have reveled in JFK’s line delivered to the room full of all the living Noble Laureates in Washington, when Kennedy said, ‘There has never been a greater concentration of intellectual power here at the White House since Thomas Jefferson dined alone’…Once he stood in front of the mantle and delivered the following lines with drama and long ”rests.”

 Fear knocked at the door…